Capps Green Zomaya Award

 - Self-nominations are accepted

-- Candidates must be 40 or below at the closing date.
+- Candidates must be 40 years old or below on 31 October 2019.
 The age specified is intended to guide nominators and selection panelists; appropriate consideration will be given to those who have taken career breaks or followed different study paths.

 This Award was founded in 2002 in memory of the chemists Nigel Capps, Richard Green and Alex Zomaya to recognise outstanding contributions to medicinal or computational medicinal chemistry.